 On 30 January 2009, ING Bank announced that it had successfully placed 3-year USD denominated government guaranteed senior unsecured bonds.
 The issue of USD 6 billion was made under the Credit Guarantee Scheme of The Netherlands and is part of ING Group's regular medium-term funding operations.
 The issue follows the announcement of 26 January 2009 that under the terms of the Illiquid Assets Back-up Facility agreement with the Dutch State, ING will pro-actively issue EUR 10 billion in government guaranteed bonds.
-ING priced USD 5 billion of fixed rate bonds at 80 basis points over mid-swaps and USD 1 billion of floating rate bonds at 80 basis points over 3-month Libor.
-ING placed the issue among central banks, agencies and fund managers across Europe, the US, the Middle East and Asia.
+ING priced USD 5 billion of fixed rate bonds at 80 basis points over mid-swaps and USD 1 billion of floating rate bonds at 80 basis points over among central banks, agencies and fund managers across Europe, the US, the Middle-East and Asia.